Know the difference between a philosophy and an outlook

 We believe that most of the edges that existed several decades ago have been arbitraged away by technology.
 We don’t think about how we can be smarter than others, we think about what we can do that others aren’t prepared to do.
 That edge is in behaviour.
 Patience and discipline are the two deep edges that are almost impossible to arbitrage away.

-Simplicity is the key to performance
+Simplicity and low-cost is the key to performance

 We believe that our role is to simplify our clients’ lives.
 We have watched an industry use complexity to confuse clients and to justify fees.
 We take the opposite approach.
 We know that simple does not mean easy.